 You may have heard horror stories of travel trailers flipping over due to high winds.
 Or perhaps you’ve seen YouTube videos of fifth wheels stuck under bridges.
 You don’t want to be that guy.
-You don’t want to endanger your family, and you also don’t want to make the nightly news.
+You don’t want to endanger your family, and you also don’t want to make the nightly news by towing a big rig into disaster.

 10 Things You Can Do to Make Towing a Big Rig Less Dangerous and Scary